 Usher San’s French Cold-Wave band Norma Loy’s Christmas song.

-Detroit’s Shock Therapy do Christmas
+Detroit’s Shock Therapy does Christmas

 New Wave singer Cristina’s Things Fall Apart was listed as one of The Cure’s Robert Smith’s favorite tracks of the 80s.